MariamFarman/Modulated-SubGraph-Finder/README.md

 ## Input Data Preparation

 To find the Modulated sub-graphs you need two files.
-One file is tab-seperated text file containg the output of DESeq2/EdgeR analysis.
+One file is tab-separated text file containing the output of DESeq2/EdgeR analysis.
 Second file is a directed adjacency list with 3 columns, first two columns with interacting genes and the third column direction of the interaction.
 The gene identifiers should be same in both the input files.
 Example files included in Docs folder.

 ## Tutorial

-MSF has seven argument parameters
+**MSF** has seven argument parameters

 * `-p`	The path to differential gene expression analysis file
 * `-i`	The path to network file (Interaction file)
-* `-t`	Software used for differntial gene expression analysis (DEseq2 or EdgeR)
+* `-t`	Software used for differential  gene expression analysis (DEseq2 or EdgeR)
 * `-e`	The extension limit (1 to 3 genes extension)
 * `-m`	The merging limit (1 to 3 genes merging)
 * `-k`	Output extra files (InitialGraphs, ExtendedGraphs and MergedGraphs)